David Blackwood (1941-2022)

 In 1974, the National Film Board of Canada produced the documentary Blackwood, which won 10 international awards and was nominated for an Academy Award.
 His work has been featured in four major publications: The Wake of the Great Sealers (1973); The Art of David Blackwood (1988); David Blackwood: Master Printmaker (2001); and Black Ice: David Blackwood Prints of Newfoundland (2011).

 Blackwood's art has been extensively exhibited nationally and internationally in scores of solo and group exhibitions.
 Recent shows include Black Ice, which toured Canada from 2011-2012; Illumination: Ephraim Kelloway's Door (2010); Recent Watercolours (2009); and Flowers for Siromani (2005).

-Blackwood is a member of the Royal Canadian Academy of Arts and has honorary doctorates from several universities, including the Memorial University of Newfoundland.
+Blackwood was a member of the Royal Canadian Academy of Arts and has honorary doctorates from several universities, including the Memorial University of Newfoundland.
 He received the Order of Canada in 1993 and the Order of Ontario in 2003.
 Also in 2003, Blackwood was named Honorary Chairman of the Art Gallery of Ontario.

 In addition to being a part of The Rooms Provincial Art Gallery's Permanent Collection, Blackwood's art is in many private and public collections, including the National Gallery of Canada; the Royal Collection at Windsor Castle; the National Gallery of Australia; Uffizi, Florence, Italy; and the Montreal Museum of Fine Arts.
 In 2000, the Art Gallery of Ontario acquired a major collection of Blackwood prints and created the Blackwood Research Centre.